-In this week, the Canadian dollar has hit a massive crunch in the market, while the oil prices have continues to stoop lower with few steps down and one up.
-While the prices have been tumbled down once again with major changes in the stock market.
-On the other hand, oil prices have continued to go down.
+In this week, the Canadian dollar has hit a massive crunch in the market, while the oil prices has continues to stoop lower with few steps down and one up.
+While the prices has been tumbled down once again with major changes in the stock market.
+On the other hand, the oil prices have continued to go down.

-Oil prices have continued to take a step lower than ever, while there have been prices that have been tumbled once again alongside the stock market that has overshadowed the prices.
+Oil prices has continued to take a step lower than ever, while there has been prices that have been tumbled once again alongside the stock market that has overshadowed the prices.
 On a recovery note, the prices are meant to be shallow while the prices of gold have actually the WTI or Brent, which happens to be in the lowest level a year.

 There has been a major worse off, while the Canadian (CAD) crude oil has shown a major discounted prices that have stoop lower than ever.
 It has a major increase in inventories, while the Trump is happily cheering Americans for the falling oil prices there has seen a trigger while there has been a recent downslide.
 There is a broader picture of oversupply while there is no actual demand in the market.

-Additionally, there are few noteworthy economic releases that have caused a stir in the market.
+Additionally, there are few noteworthy economic releases that has caused stir in the market.
 The current account of Canada has shown a major Q3 rise, which was likely to show one of the major deficits; while there have been major monthly bills on the occasion of a surplus.

-In a most significant release, there has been a major GDP report which was about to come.
-This time, the publications have shown a major downfall with the last month of 3 while there has been a major come back in the quarter while there has been QoQ in a downward path at Q1.
+In a most significant release there has been major GDP report which was about to come.
+This time, the publications has shown a major downfall with the last month of !3 while there has been a major come back in the quarter while there has been QoQ in a down path at Q1.
 The growth has been started slowing down in Q3.